mozilla/bedrock/docs/contribute.rst

 **Env vars**

 Rather than tweak env vars via a web UI, they are set in config files.
-Both Mozorg and Pocket mode have specific demo-use-only env var files, which are only used by our GCP demo setup.
+We have specific demo-use-only env var files, which are only used by our GCP demo setup.
 They are:

 * ``bedrock/gcp/bedrock-demos/cloudrun/mozorg-demo.env.yaml``
-* ``bedrock/gcp/bedrock-demos/cloudrun/pocket-demo.env.yaml``

 If you need to set/add/remove an env var, you can edit the relevant file on your feature branch, commit it and push it along with the rest of